TheEpic0ne/HelpDatblockCom/docs/datearth.md

 #### Neutral is neutral
 Neutral towns may not participate in any wars such as helping a nation keep enemy soldiers away from the siege zone.
 Residents in a neutral town participating in a war will be punished and the town may lose its right to neutrality.

+#### Fallen towns
+If a town enters a ruined state, the town may be looted of containers and valuable blocks.
+Valuable blocks are ore and mineral blocks, enchanting tables, bookshelves, beacons, conduits, ender chests, anvils, and brewing stands.
+Blocks can be destroyed in ruined towns, but blocks may only be broken to get through barriers such as doors or walls to valuables.
+Any excessive or unnecessary breaking will be punished.
+The ruined state lasts one day whereafter the town is fully deleted.
+The first to claim the town again is the rightful owner of the town.

 ### Tips

 #### Fortify or abandon outposts